 The main reason that people will comfortably buy things from Amazon – and thus the people selling on there – is because they know that Amazon Prime allows them to receive their packages in two days, if not less.
-Everything great must have some kind of catch to it though - for Amazon sellers the catch is Sales Tax Nexus.
+Everything great must have some kind of catch to it though, for Amazon sellers, the catch is Amazon Sales Tax Nexus.

 Amazon can deliver products nationwide so quickly because they have them sent out to distribution centers before they are even ordered.

 You must be registered as a Pro Seller to get Amazon sales tax, which is important because their reports are far more comprehensive for a Professional Seller than they are a regular one.